 When the average theme Park guest lists off their favorite attractions at Disney Parks, Space Mountain is almost invariably in the top five.
 That’s just one of the many reasons why it is so sad to hear about the passing of Walt Disney Imagineer Glenn Durflinger, who served as Project Designer for the original Space Mountain in Magic Kingdom at Walt Disney World and its sister attraction at Disneyland.

-Glenn Durflinger also contributed to the design of Disneyland’s New Orleans Square and redesigns of Tomorrowland, Cinderella’s Castle and Fantasyland in Magic Kingdom, and Big Thunder Mountain Railroad on both coasts.
+Glenn Durflinger also contributed to Disneyland’s New Orleans Square and redesigns of Tomorrowland, Cinderella Castle and Fantasyland in Magic Kingdom, and Big Thunder Mountain Railroad on both coasts.
 He also served as the Director of Architecture for EPCOT Center and Project Designer for Disney/MGM Studios.
 In 2006 he received the National Fantasy Fan Club’s Disney Legend award in honor of his storied career.